 This is Richard and Elizabeth Diwell and their family in the spring of 1900 in Hamilton.
-The eldest child, Margaret was 19 and the youngest, Martha was two.
-Elizabeth, at 44, is in the last months of pregnancy and is radiant.
+The eldest child, Margaret was nineteen and the youngest, Martha was two.
+Elizabeth, at forty-four, was in the last months of pregnancy and was radiant.
 Martha’s hand rests comfortably on her mother’s growing stomach.
 Edith clutches the arm of father Richard, a successful bricklayer and keen gardener, a member of the Hamilton Horticulture Society.
-Chrysanthemums were one of his specialties.
-Within months, this serene family scene had been shattered.
+Chrysanthemums were one of his specialities.
+Within months, this serene family scene was shattered.

-Midway through October Elizabeth fell ill in and was nursed for the next three weeks until she gave birth to a daughter on November 2.
+Midway through October Elizabeth fell ill in and was nursed for the next three weeks until she gave birth to a daughter on 2 November.
 The baby was weak and died two days later.
 Elizabeth was also gravely ill and underwent an operation after the birth of the baby.
-She battled to stay but succumbed to peritonitis 10 days later, on November 12.
+She battled to stay but succumbed to peritonitis ten days later, on 12 November.

-Elizabeth’s obituary from The Hamilton Spectator on November 13 read:
+Elizabeth’s obituary from the Hamilton Spectator on 13 November 1900 read: